yxfanxiao/jQuery-plugin-progressbar/README.md

 ![](https://github.com/yxfanxiao/jQuery-plugin-progressbar/raw/master/screenshot.png)

 ## how to use
-firstky, you need to download jQuery-plugin-progressbar.js & jQuery-plugin-progressbar.css
+firstly, you need to download jQuery-plugin-progressbar.js & jQuery-plugin-progressbar.css

 ####demo
 ``` javascript